Learning continuous state of charge dependent thermal decomposition kinetics for Li-ion cathodes using Kolmogorov-Arnold Chemical Reaction Neural Networks (KA-CRNNs): Methodology

-The rates reported in Eqs. \ref{eqn_species_rate_1} through \ref{eqn_heat} can be seen in the one-to-one mapping on the output side of Fig. \ref{fig:fig1}(D).
 Kinetic parameter responses to the SOC are encoded via univariate KAN activations \cite{liu_kan_2024, koenig_kan-odes_2024}, as originally demonstrated in a proof-of-concept KA-CRNN \cite{koenig2025kolmogorov}.
 The i$^{th}$ SOC-varying kinetic parameter is defined as

+{Here, $p_i$ is the learned continuous representation of the $i^{th}$ SOC-varying kinetic parameter, a full list of which is available in Table {\ref{tab:params}}.
+Each $i^{th}$ parameter is a univariate continuous function of the SOC, as illustrated in Fig. {\ref{fig:fig1}}(A).
+This encoding retains the overall kinetic model structure of Fig. {\ref{fig:fig1}}(D) as would be applied with a standard CRNN, but rather than scalar parameters as in a standard CRNN the parameters now change with the SOC.}

-where thanks to the CRNN handling the coupling to the full-scale kinetic model, the entire KAN that reconstructs $p_i$ is represented by just a single, fully interpretable activation function ${\phi}_i$.
-This simple encoding facilitates convergence and human-interpretable meaning by isolating the specific effect of the SOC on each individual parameter.
-The univariate functions are parameterized by the learnable KAN parameters $\bm{\theta}$ and are defined using the Chebyshev KAN formulation \cite{ss2024chebyshev} as
+{In more detail, the middle term in Eq. {\ref{kan_param}} is defined such that each distinct $i^{th}$ parameter $p_i$ is encoded using the same overall KAN structure (note the function KAN does not include a subscript $i$), although with a uniquely learned set of network parameters $\bm{\theta}_i$.
+On the right hand side, the KAN combined with the $i^{th}$ parameters makes up a single fully interpretable activation function ${\phi}_i$.
+This simple encoding facilitates convergence and human-interpretable meaning by isolating the specific effect of the SOC on each individual parameter and retaining extremely sparse representations using single activation functions only.
+These ${\phi}_i$ are defined using the Chebyshev KAN formulation \mbox{\cite{ss2024chebyshev}} as}

+{In Eq. {\ref{eq:ChebyKAN}}, we define an individual activation ${\phi}_i$ corresponding to a single SOC-varying kinetic parameter as a sum of Chebyshev polynomials $\psi_n$ up to degree $N$.
+The scaling weights $w^{\psi}_{i,n}$ of each polynomial constitute the learnable parameters of the KAN, that is $\bm{\theta}_i$ = $[w^{\psi}_{i,1},...w^{\psi}_{i,n}]$.
+Meanwhile, the functional form of each Chebyshev polynomial $\psi_n$ is provided in Eq. {\ref{eq:ChebyPoly}}.
+Thus with the fully converged model (i.e., all $w^{\psi}_{i,n}$ are converged after training), we can produce the CRNN structure of Fig. {\ref{fig:fig1}}(D) at any arbitrary SOC simply by solving Eq. {\ref{eq:ChebyKAN}} at that SOC.
+This pipeline is shown on the left hand side of Fig. {\ref{fig:fig1}}(E), where the current SOC is fed into the KA-CRNN activations (identically, fed into Eq. {\ref{eq:ChebyKAN}}) to produce the set of scalar parameters used in the CRNN structure of Fig. {\ref{fig:fig1}}(D). } We use the continuous Chebyshev polynomial formulation here rather than the standard gridded basis KAN formulation to accommodate the relatively sparse training data.